Create Split-Color Text in Photoshop

 How to fill the background with the split-color gradient

-Instead of adding a stroke around the text, what if you want to fill the background behind the text with your split-color gradient, so that the colors in the background and in the text mirror each other?
-Here's how to do it.
+Instead of a stroke, what if you want to completely fill the background behind your text with your custom gradient?
+Here’s how to do it so the background and text mirror each other perfectly.

 Step 1: Turn off the Stroke effect

-First, if you added a stroke from the previous section, then in the Layers panel, turn off the stroke by clicking its visibility icon below the type layer:
+If you added the stroke from the previous section, turn it off by clicking its visibility icon (the eyeball) in the Layers panel.

 Turning off the Stroke effect in Photoshop's Layers panel